 This makes me wonder which, if any, leadership qualities are universal and which, if any, are contingent on relationship and context.

 Staying with the rose analogy, a scientist may dissect a rose in order to understand and explain it.

 This form of inquiry can reveal important information about the rose at a basic biological and structural level.
 But it will kill the rose as an entity, and it certainly won’t explain why people buy roses for their partners.

 For me, defining competencies can feel more scientific than poetic.

-There’s something about dissecting and analyzing the parts that risks missing or diminishing the quality of the whole.
+There’s something about dissecting and analyzing the parts that risk missing or diminishing the quality of the whole.

 In other words, should we pay more (or equal) attention to evaluating leadership on the basis of what happens, what is achieved, what its effects are, and which values are safeguarded, rather than the simple qualities or capabilities of the leader themselves?

 Perhaps leadership isn’t primarily something that lies within the individual.
 It’s an expression of an inspirational dynamic that sometimes takes place between people, rather than first and foremost a description of the intrinsic attributes or behaviors of a particular person or people.